La escala de color Munsell: el sistema de color tridimensional que comprende al ojo humano

 Albert Henry Munsell (1858–1918, Boston, USA) was a key figure in bridging the gap between art and science.
 A painter, art teacher, and inventor, he is known for developing one of the most influential systems for classifying and describing color: the Munsell Color System .

-Henry Munsell graduated from the Boston Museum of Art School, where he also taught for much of his life.
-It's unusual to find figures whose work and development merge from a more artistic side to a physical and scientific one.
+Henry Munsell graduated from the Boston Museum of Art School, where he later also taught for much of his life.
+It is unusual to find figures whose work and evolution shift from a more artistic side to the physical and scientific side.
 The trend is usually the opposite.
-However, although Munsell began his career as an artist, his interest gradually shifted toward the scientific study of color, merging art and science in a pioneering endeavor.
+However, although Munsell began his career as an artist, his interest gradually turned to the scientific study of color, merging art and science in pioneering work.

-Munsell dedicated much of his life to creating an orderly and rigorous system for describing colors accurately and replicably.
-At the beginning of the 20th century, existing methods for classifying colors were subjective and lacked theoretical and experimental solidity, hindering communication, dissemination, and teaching across diverse industries and disciplines.
+Munsell dedicated much of his life to creating an orderly and rigorous system for accurately and replicably describing colors.
+At the beginning of the 20th century, existing methods for classifying colors were subjective and lacked theoretical and experimental rigor, hindering communication, dissemination, and teaching across various industries and disciplines.

-Drawing inspiration from art and science, and motivated and influenced by new discoveries in visual psychology and optics, Munsell developed a system based on how the human eye perceives color, a key departure from the traditional color wheel that influenced how Munsell’s three-dimensional representation was presented.
-In 1905, Munsell published “A Color Notation,” a seminal work in color theory that presented his color classification system based on three perceptual attributes: hue, value, and chroma.
+Drawing inspiration from art and science, and motivated and influenced by new discoveries in visual psychology and optics, Munsell developed a system based on how the human eye perceives color—a key difference from the traditional color wheel that influenced how Munsell's representation was depicted three-dimensionally.
+In 1905, Munsell published "A Color Notation," a seminal work in color theory that presented his color classification system based on three perceptual attributes: hue, value, and chroma.

-This system transformed the way we understand and use color, as Munsell established the three differentiating aspects of color: tone, lightness, and hue.
-This enabled more precise and universal communication about something so seemingly subjective, leaving a legacy that is still relevant today, especially in the digital age.
+This system transformed how we understand and use color, as Munsell established the three differentiating aspects of color: hue, lightness, and tint.
+This enabled more precise and universal communication about something so seemingly subjective, leaving a legacy that remains relevant today, especially in the digital age.

 The Munsell Color Scale